Phobia of Open Space Pills & Medicines

-The Best Drug or Medication for Phobia of Open Spaces
+The Best Drug or Medication for Phobia of Open Space

-That said, three types of medication are commonly used in the treatment of phobia of open spaces (agoraphobia):
+That said, three types of medication are commonly used in the treatment of phobia of open space (agoraphobia):

 Beta blockers are used for relieving performance anxiety.
 They work by blocking the flow of adrenaline that occurs when you’re anxious.
 While beta blockers don’t affect the emotional symptoms of anxiety, they can control physical symptoms such as shaking hands or voice, sweating, and rapid heartbeat.